PolymerLabs/arcs/src/wasm/cpp/README.md

 build and run the wasm code/tests (everything under `src/wasm/`).

-1. **Installing Bazel:** run the `tools/setup` script to install Bazel on Linux (or otherwise look at that script to see which version of Bazel to download and how to set it up).
+1. **Installing Bazel:** run the `tools/setup` script to install Bazel on Linux and MacOS (or otherwise look at that script to see which version of Bazel to download and how to set it up).

 ## Build